A cash flow projection is the most important financial report for your business yet so many businesses miss out on its benefits.

 - 61% of small businesses regularly struggle with cash flow.

 This post will show you how to capture the benefits of a cash flow projection to improve your business.
 I’ll talk you through how to use a projection.
 I’ve also provided a link below to a free cash flow projection template I’ve created for you so you don’t have to start from scratch.

 There are numerous benefits of a cash flow projection.
 They go well beyond the survival of your company or the ability to have the cash available to capture an opportunity when it arises.

 - Early identification of potential low (or negative) cash balances: The more time you have to make adjustments, the more options you have to make adjustments.
 A projection lets you know when you need to speed up cash collection or slow down payments to avoid a cash crunch.
 For example, there may be times when you have enough cash to quickly pay invoices to capture discounts.
 Other times you may need to delay payment.

 - Your bank, investors, or other stakeholders need it: One of your sources for cash may be investors or banks.
 They will want assurance that your company has enough cash for operations and to pay them back.
 The very act of having a cash flow projection shows your business management skills and builds credibility with them.

 - Operations coordination: The timing of when to hire staff, make significant purchases, and distribute cash to owners can all be modeled to make sure your strategy is feasible.
-You may find that you need to adjust the timing or amounts of some of your strategy.
+You may find that you need to adjust the timing or amounts of some of your strategies.
 Not having a projection might cause you to make decisions or promises that you can’t fulfill.